-The first step in a probate to “open” the probate by filing papers in the local probate court.
-When a will exists, the personal representative named in the will is responsible for this filing and submits the will to the court to verify that it is the most recent and is valid.
+The first step in the probate process is filing papers in the local probate court, or opening the probate.
+When a last will and testament exists, the personal representative named in the will is responsible for this filing and submitting the will to the court and verifying that the document is the most recent and is valid.
 If there is no will (the decedent dies “intestate”), the court will determine how an estate will be distributed, referring to the state laws of intestacy.
-In addition, the probate law of other states where the decedent owned property controls the probate of those properties.
+If the person who dies owned property outside of Arizona, probate laws from the other states controls the probate of those properties outside of Arizona.

-After the probate is opened the judge will issue “personal representative letters”, which is a document that gives the personal representative the authority to act for the estate.
-These letters enable the personal representative to collect and distribute the decedent’s property to the heirs or beneficiaries after paying the debts of the decedent, taxes, and all expenses related to the probate administration.
-A probate proceeding in Arizona can take anywhere from six to twelve months to complete.
+Next, the judge will issue “personal representative letters”, which are documents that give the personal representative the authority to act for the estate.
+These letters enable the personal representative to collect and distribute the decedent’s property to the heirs or beneficiaries after paying the debts and taxes of the decedent and all expenses related to the probate administration.
+A probate proceeding in Arizona can take anywhere from six to 12 months to complete.
 If any problems arise, it can take longer.

 The probate process can be time-consuming and a burden at a time when families already face emotional obstacles.
 At Dana and Associates, our attorneys can help you through the process of probate and make sure that your duties as a personal representative are fulfilled.
 By working with an experienced probate lawyer, you can minimize the potential for personal liability should an error be made in the process of probate and will receive assistance should a problem arise with the estate.
-All required state and estate tax forms can also be filed.
+All required state and estate tax forms can also be filed with us.
 The probate process does not always move smoothly.
-Our goal is to make the process s smooth as possible for someone who is going through an already difficult time.
+Our goal is to make the process as easy as possible for someone who is going through an already difficult time.